Enter your zip to

 Steel

-Steel gutters are sturdy and can range between 24- and 30-gauge in thickness.
-26-gauge steel gutters are the most common installation in the U.S. Going thicker with a 24-gauge will better protect your home from rain and snow buildup, while choosing a 30-gauge steel gutter is a better choice for drier areas.
+Steel gutters are sturdy and can range between 24- to 30-gauge in thickness.
+26-gauge steel gutters are the most common installation in the U.S. Going thicker with a 24-gauge will better protect your home from rain and snow buildup while choosing a 30-gauge steel gutter is a better choice for drier areas.
 Note that your gutter professional may recommend 26- to 28-gauge downspouts.

 Vinyl